x00tex/hackTheBox/Boxes/linux/Retired/tenet/README.md

       ❯ curl 10.10.10.223/users.txt
       Success

-* move on to wordpress, I ran wpscan on wordpress but there is nothing intresting in the wpsacn result and the wordpress version is `5.6` UP-TO-DATE.
+* move on to wordpress, I ran wpscan on wordpress but there is nothing interesting in the wpsacn result and the wordpress version is `5.6` UP-TO-DATE.

 # Foothold:php_object-injection